 Unmanned aircraft: curiously welcome (really?)

 In 2019, a survey of 22.000 people by the US software company Ansys indicated that 70% of travelers would be willing to fly on a fully autonomous plane.
 Sure?
-Yes, it is true that the idea of unmanned aircraft has often been cited as a solution to the shortage of personnel and a way to reduce costs.
+Yes, it's true that the idea of unmanned aircraft has often been cited as a solution to manpower shortages and a way to reduce costs.

-At the moment, commercial flights are already landing with the assistance of on-board computers, with pilots piloting the plane manually for a few minutes on average.
+At the moment, commercial flights already land with the assistance of on-board computers, with pilots flying the plane manually for a few minutes on average.

 It is also true that many have raised concerns about the safety of unmanned aircraft, particularly after the two 737 Boeing 2019 MAX crashes, which have been linked to a software problem.